runpod/docs/docs/tutorials/introduction/containers/persist-data.md

 :::

-## Why persist data outside of a container?
+## Why persist data outside a container?

 The key goal is to have data persist across multiple container runs and removals.